noamross/jekyll-site/stats.md

 Click on a course to see a description and comments.
 Please add your own comments and ask questions!
 Reviews, descriptions, and links to professor/course/syllabus webpages are all helpful.

-***Important:*** *Inclusion on this webpage is no guarantee that a course will fullful your quantitative requirements.
+***Important:*** *Inclusion on this webpage is no guarantee that a course will fulfill your quantitative requirements.
 That is up to your committee.
 Also, remember that, for GGE students, your quantitative methods examiner must be a member of the GGE.*

-**Courses Updated for Winter 2013**: ABG250, ANT298, ECN204A, POL212, POL279, PLS205, STA130B
+**Courses Updated for Spring 2013**: ECN240B, EPI204B, GEO200CN, MAT135B, POL213, STA135.

 ### Animal Sciences ###